 One key to healthy grass and a healthy lawn starts with healthy soil.
 This means a soil that can move air, water, and nutrients (in the best grass fertilizer) to move from the soil line to the root system.
 Aerating the lawn can improve the health of soil significantly.

 Speaking of soil health, when heavy rains happen a well aerated soil allows air to penetrate and dry up excess moisture – a potential source for disease like a lawn fungus.

 On the flipside, when drought conditions are present, aeration allows moisture to flow downward reaching thirsty roots.

-These “growth zone” pockets allow the lawn to expand naturally as roots, air, nutrients and organic matter fill these spaces, resulting in a deeper root system and healthier grass.
-It reduces soil which has been compacted and increases the soils water holding capacity.
+These “growth zone” pockets allow the lawn to expand naturally as roots, air, nutrients, and organic matter fill these spaces, resulting in a deeper root system and healthier grass.
+It reduces soil that has been compacted and increases the soil’s water holding capacity.